nodepy/nodepy/docs/commands/install.md

 contents being copied.
 Node.py will read this link and continue resolving `require()`s in the target directory (which is your package that you installed with `--develop`).

+The `-P,--packagedir` option can be used to change the directory from which the `package.json` will be read (in case of an installation without packages specified on the command-line) or written to (in case of `--save` and `--save-dev`).

 Using the `--save` or `--save-dev` options requires a `package.json` in the current working directory to which the new dependencies can be added.
 Note